ckatieng/katie-ng-nomnomnotes-server/README.md

 After visiting a restaurant, simply check it off your list and decide whether it's worthy to become a favourite or is a pass.
 Even if it's a pass, you'll still have access to the restaurants that you have visited but feel free to delete and remove it altogether.
 You also have the option to provide a rating after your dining experience and influence the "Top 10" list.

+**Dark Mode:**

+Prefer a dark interface?
+Enable dark mode for a more comfortable viewing experience in low-light environments and enjoy the ease of switching based on your mood or preference!

 ## How to Use

 Clone the server repository: